Become a landlord with a large buy-to-let mortgage loan - Trinity Finance

 Your personal circumstances

-As mentioned above, some lenders require evidence of your earnings as well as the profitability of renting out the property.
+Some lenders require evidence of your earnings as well as the profitability of renting out the property.
 This is often defined as a minimum annual salary requirement, such as £25,000.
-You also need to have a good credit rating and usually need to own your own home although some lenders will agree to buy-to-let mortgages for first-time buyers.
-As well as these factors, lenders also set an upper age limit for buy-to-let mortgages, such as 70 or 75 years old.
-This is the maximum age you can be at the end of the mortgage term rather than when you apply for the mortgage.
+This is especially the case if you’re a first-time landlord.
+You also need to have a good credit rating and usually need to own your own home, although some lenders will agree to buy-to-let mortgages for first-time buyers.

 A portfolio landlord

 If you’re already a portfolio landlord – meaning you own four properties or more as a landlord – the affordability checks are different.
-When applying for additional finance, you need to provide the lender with the mortgage information, cash flow projections and business models for each of the properties you own.
+When applying for additional finance, you need to provide the lender with the mortgage information, business models and cash flow projections for each of the properties you own.
 Some lenders also set restrictions, such as the maximum number of properties that you can have in your portfolio.
 Typically, this maximum is set at 10 properties.
 Another restriction that can be set is the loan-to-value (LTV) ratio, which can apply across your entire portfolio.
 As an example, the lender may state that your whole property portfolio has a maximum LTV ratio of 65%.

 Being a landlord